How to Use the Command 'emacsclient' (with Examples)

 Explanation:

-• ‘(save-buffers-kill-emacs)’: Specifies the command to save all buffers and kill the Emacs server.
+• '(save-buffers-kill-emacs)': Executes a command that prompts users to save buffers (open files) with unsaved changes before fully terminating the Emacs server.

 Related Posts